zhengzhengyiyi/minecraft_chat_bot/README.md

 ```

 ## 📌 Important Notes
-• Stable internet connection required (for first-time use)
+- Stable internet connection required (for first-time use)
-• Recommend allocating at least 4GB RAM to Minecraft
+- Recommend allocating at least 4GB RAM to Minecraft
-• Complex questions may take 10-30 seconds to respond
+- Complex questions may take 10-30 seconds to respond
-• Type "clear" to reset conversation history
+- Type "clear" to reset conversation history

+## planning updates
+- make it works with other Minecraft versions and other mod loaders
+- make ai easier to chat with people
+- make ai can generate command in Minecraft